 The Company periodically updates its estimate of the variable consideration recognized for previously delivered performance obligations.
-These updates resulted in a decrease of \$1.8 million of revenue reported for the year ended December 31, 2022, and an additional \$0.2 million of revenue reported for the year ended December 31, 2021.
+These updates resulted in a decrease of \$1.2 million and \$1.8 million of revenue reported for the years ended December 31, 2023 and December 31, 2022, respectively.
 These amounts included (i) adjustments for actual collections versus estimated variable consideration as of the beginning of the reporting period and (ii) cash collections and the related recognition of revenue in the current period for tests delivered in prior periods due to the release of the constraint on variable consideration, offset by (iii) reductions in revenue for the accrual for reimbursement claims and settlements.